Night hunt: on operations with the Nachtjagd

 My crew, Bordfunker (wireless/radar operator) "Schani" Pinter [Austrian] and our so-called "third man" Emil Mathan have already arrived at the hangar by crew truck.
 The 1.Wart (first mechanic) has checked our plane (G9+ES), and it is ready for flight.
 We squeeze ourselves into the cockpit, fasten our parachutes and seatbelts and wait for further orders.
 Fortunately, the rain has stopped and the thunderstorms have moved away to the east.
 Will we be ordered to take off?
 Or is this just another false alarm?

 Suddenly, at 00:13 hours, the sleeping airfield comes to life!
 A white flash rises into the sky to indicate "Startbefehl" (our order to take off).
 At the same time, the loudspeaker in the hangar announces the order: "Startbefehl each Funkfeuer Quelle" (takeoff to radio beacon Quelle [fountain]-the code word for the letter "Q," situated 150 miles west of Hamburg).
 My technician closes the roof of the canopy; I start the engines.
 Taxiing to the departure point must be done in absolute darkness; there are no identification lights or taxiway markings.
-In case intruders are patrolling the area, we sometimes have to take off without the runway's being lit by the flare path.
+In case intruders are patrolling the area, we sometimes have to take off without the runways being lit by the flare path.
 In such a case, a dim light at the end of the runway guides us in the proper direction.

 The first one airborne is ObIt.
 Schmidt.
 When I see the sparks coming from his exhaust pipes, I know he is away and it is my turn.
 When I push the throttles forward, my plane immediately roars down the runway and into the night.
 I am surrounded by absolute darkness.
 We are in clouds with our course set for 70 degrees; we climb at full power and are shaken by the ever increasing storm clouds around us.
-Lightning occasionally illuminates the cockpit in a ghostly, pale color.
+Lightning occasionally illuminates the cockpit in a ghostly, pale colour.
 All of a sudden, a mauve light flickers on our aerials and propeller tips-"Elmsfeuer."

 To overcome the jamming, the German controllers sometimes use other methods to pass information about the anticipated target to pilots.
 Radio stations transmit music typical of the area that the controllers thought were to be bombed.
 Example: Viennese waltzes if Austria (then Germany) was suspected; shanties for Hamburg; carnival songs for the Rhineland; typical Bavarian melodies for Munich and operettas from well-known Berlin composers for Berlin.

 Thus, little information about the bomber formation's course, altitude or main target (there are always diversionary raids) is available to us.
-Furthermore, the increasing effective action of the Mosquito intruders, with their superior radar and flying performance-coupled with poor weather and inexperienced crews-contribute to many of our losses.
+Furthermore, the increasing effective action of the Mosquito intruders, with their superior radar and flying performance-coupled with poor weather and our inexperienced crews-contribute to many of our losses.
 All this while facing defeat within the foreseeable future!
 In spite of it all, the crews' morale remains high; nobody speaks about the terrible end.
 Everybody secretly hopes for the "wonder weapons" promised by our political leaders.

 We do not hate the British or the Americans; these boys are doing their duty just as we are.
 Neither side can change the political situation, so we have to carry on with our job to prevent as many Allied bombers as possible from destroying our cities and killing our people.